mirelvt/simple-lightbox/README.md

+# MVT-Lightbox 3.0

+This simple lightbox uses vanilla Javascript and CSS animations.
+The lightbox is tested in Edge, Chrome, Safari and Firefox.
+For the arrows + close button I use inline svg.
+You can replace them with your own images or icons.

+The lightbox is also keyboard accessible.
+Use TAB keys to navigate through the thumbnails.
+Hit enter or spacebar to open the lightbox.
+Use arrow keys to navigate through the images.
+Hit ESC to close the lightbox.

+The thumbnails are now wrapped in a-tags to be more logical accessible, instead of setting tabindexes on div elements.

+There is now a dark mode version.

 # MVT-Lightbox 2.0

 This simple lightbox uses vanilla Javascript and CSS animations.
 The lightbox is tested in IE11, Edge, latest Chrome, Safari and Firefox.